kevL/yata/ReadMe.txt

 KEYBOARD:

 If a row is selected then key-input for rows takes precedence.
+Else cells.

-- w/ row selected
+- w/ row selected -
-Home          - scrolls table all the way left
-End           - scrolls table all the way right
+Up             - selects the row above
+Down           - selects the row below
 PageUp         - selects the row a page above
 PageDown       - selects the row a page below

 Ctrl+Home      - selects the top row
+Ctrl+End       - selects the bottom row

-Shift+Home    - subselects rows to the top of the table Ctrl+End      - selects the bottom row
+Shift+Home     - subselects rows to the top of the table Shift+End      - subselects rows to the bottom of the table Shift+Up       - adjusts subselected rows up Shift+Down     - adjusts subselected rows down Shift+PageUp   - adjusts subselected rows up by visible height Shift+PageDown - adjusts subselected rows down by visible height

+Left           - scrolls table left
-Shift+End     - subselects rows to the bottom of the table Up/Down       - selects the row in the direction Shift+Up/Down - adds/subtracts subselects in the direction Left/Right    - scrolls table in the direction Shift+Left    - scrolls table left by visible width Shift+Right   - scrolls table right by visible width
+Right          - scrolls table right
+Shift+Left     - scrolls table left by visible width Shift+Right    - scrolls table right by visible width Home           - scrolls table all the way left
+End            - scrolls table all the way right

-- w/ only 1 cell selected
+- w/ only 1 cell selected -
+Left           - selects cell to the left
+Right          - selects cell to the right
+Up             - selects cell above
+Down           - selects cell below
+PageUp         - selects cell a page above
+PageDown       - selects cell a page below
-Home               - selects cell at start of the row End                - selects cell at the end of the row PageUp             - selects cell a page above PageDown           - selects cell a page below Ctrl+Home          - selects first cell in the table Ctrl+End           - selects first cell in last row of the table Left/Right/Up/Down - selects next cell in the direction Ctrl+Up            - selects first cell in the col Ctrl+Down          - selects last cell in the col
+Home           - selects cell at start of the row
+End            - selects cell at the end of the row

+Ctrl+Up        - selects first cell in the col Ctrl+Down      - selects last cell in the col Ctrl+Home      - selects first cell in the table Ctrl+End       - selects first cell in last row of the table

-- w/out cell selected or 2+ cells selected
+- w/out cell selected or 2+ cells selected -
+Left           - scrolls table left
+Right          - scrolls table right
+Up             - scrolls table up
+Down           - scrolls table down
+PageUp         - scrolls table a page up
+PageDown       - scrolls table a page down
-Home               - scrolls table all the way left End                - scrolls table all the way right PageUp             - scrolls table a page up
+Home           - scrolls table all the way left
+End            - scrolls table all the way right

-PageDown           - scrolls table a page down Ctrl+Home          - scrolls table to top
+Ctrl+Home      - scrolls table to top
 Ctrl+End       - scrolls table to bottom

-Left/Right/Up/Down - scrolls table in the direction Shift+Left         - scrolls table left by visible width if no cell is selected
+Shift+Left     - scrolls table left by visible width if no cell is selected
-                     or selection is not contiguous Shift+Right        - scrolls table right by visible width if no cell is selected or selection is not contiguous
+                 or selected cells are not contiguous Shift+Right    - scrolls table right by visible width if no cell is selected or selected cells are not contiguous

-- extended keyboard handling when only 1 cell is selected or if selection is a contiguous block of cells
+- extended keyboard handling when only 1 cell is selected or if selected cells are in a contiguous block.
+These operations are based on an anchorcell ... the primary methods of choosing an anchorcell is to click on a cell to select it or press [Space] -

-Shift+Left/Right/Up/Down - adds/subtracts cells in direction if selection is
-                           contiguous
-Shift+Home               - adds/subtracts row-cells left if selection is
-                           contiguous
-Shift+End                - adds/subtracts row-cells right if selection is
-                           contiguous
-Ctrl+Shift+Home          - adds cells left and above if selection is contiguous Ctrl+Shift+End           - adds cells right and below if selection is
-                           contiguous
-Shift+PageUp             - adds/subtracts visible col-cells above if selection
+Shift+Left          - adjusts selection left
-                           is contiguous
-Shift+PageDown           - adds/subtracts visible col-cells below if selection
+Shift+Right         - adjusts selection right
-                           is contiguous
-Ctrl+Shift+PageUp        - adds/subtracts col-cells above if selection is
+Shift+Up            - adjusts selection up
-                           contiguous
-Ctrl+Shift+PageDown      - adds/subtracts col-cells below if selection is
+Shift+Down          - adjusts selection down

-                           contiguous
+Shift+PageUp        - adjusts selection up by visible height Shift+PageDown      - adjusts selection down by visible height

+Shift+Ctrl+PageUp   - selects all cells above
+Shift+Ctrl+PageDown - selects all cells below

+Shift+Home          - selects all cells left
+Shift+End           - selects all cells right

+Shift+Ctrl+Home     - selects all cells to the top-left cell Shift+Ctrl+End      - selects all cells to the bottom-right cell

 Space - focuses the table and selects the first cell if no cells are currently
         selected.
 If cell(s) are already selected all cells except the anchorcell will be deselected and the table will scroll to ensure that the anchorcell is visible.
-An anchorcell is used to determine the area of a contiguous block of selected cells; technically the anchorcell can be invalid in which case the first selected cell shall take its place.
+An anchorcell is used to determine the area of a contiguous block of selected cells; technically the anchorcell can be invalid in which case the first selected cell shall be set as the anchorcell.

 Escape - deselects any selected cells/rows/cols if not currently editing a cell
        - if editing a cell it escapes the edit without changing the field